slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 ### Use case scenario

-In this article I want to describe in details case with:
+In this article I want to describe in details a case with:
 * Tunnel (vxlan) tenant network,
-* Flat provider network (for vlan network it will be very similar, I will highlight later the differences between those two types of the provider networks),
+* Flat provider network (for vlan network it would be very similar, I will highlight later the differences between those two types of the provider networks),
 * 2 Virtual Machines connected to the tenant network:
-    * vm1 run on the ``devstack-ubuntu-compute-1`` node,
+    * vm1 running on the `devstack-ubuntu-compute-1` node,
-    * vm2 run on the ``devstack-ubuntu-compute-2`` node,
+    * vm2 running on the `devstack-ubuntu-compute-2` node,
 * Legacy router - I will also show differences between legacy router and centralized HA routers,
 * Floating IP attached to one of the instances, the other one will have access to the “internet” using SNAT functionality of the router.

-All of that is shown on the image below:
+All of this is shown on the image below:

 ![network-topology](/images/debugging-neutron/legacy-routing/network-topology.png)

-Resources which I used while I was writing this article are like below:
+Resources that I used while writing this article are the following:

-* provider network, named ``public``
+* provider network, named `public`

 ```bash
 $ openstack network show public